KanzaFatima/osticket-prereqs/README.md

 <img src="https://i.imgur.com/wlKglKG.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-While creating a virtual machine select your region in which you want your virtual machine to be created, in image select the windows 10 virtual machine with 2-4 virtual CPUs.
-Write  user name and pasword and remember it becuse it will use to connect remote desktop in upcoming step.
-While creating a virtual machine, allow it to create a new virtual network (Vnet)
+While creating a virtual machine select your region in which you want your virtual machine to be created, in the image selection box select the windows 10 virtual machine with 2-4 virtual CPUs.
+Make a user name and password and remember it because it will used to connect the remote desktop in the following steps.
+When creating a virtual machine, allow it to create a new virtual network (Vnet).
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/rEDFJIY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now the virtual machine is created, go ahead and copy the public IP Address of the virtual machine and open the remote desktop and paste the public IP address and type the user name and password which you used while creating your virtual machine.
+Now that the virtual machine has been created, copy the public IP address of the virtual machine and open the remote desktop.
+Here you will paste the public IP address and then enter your username and password from the previous step.
 </p>
 <br />